 For applications submitted on or before 31 March 2019, the $500 application fee is payable upon submission of the Application for course accreditation—initial form.

-The complete six-stage application process for initial accreditation of a VET course—including the new course concept stage—is described in detail on the ASQA website.
+The complete five-stage application process for initial accreditation of a VET course—including the new course concept stage—is described in detail on the ASQA website.